arduino-libraries/WiFiNINA/docs/api.md

-      delayMicroseconds(10);                // This is required for the Arduino Nano RP2040 Connect - otherwise it will loop so fast that SPI will never be served. if (client.available()) {             // if there's bytes to read from the client, char c = client.read();             // read a byte, then Serial.write(c);                    // print it out the serial monitor if (c == '\n') {                    // if the byte is a newline character
+      delayMicroseconds(10);                // This is required for the Arduino Nano RP2040 Connect - otherwise it will loop so fast that SPI will never be served. if (client.available()) {             // if there's bytes to read from the client, char c = client.read();             // read a byte, then Serial.write(c);                    // print it out to the serial monitor if (c == '\n') {                    // if the byte is a newline character

           // if the current line is blank, you got two newline characters in a row.